malcozui/Msplore/README.md

 # Msplore
-A FOSS file explorer for Windows and Linux that I created to replace File Explorer in windows for my workflow
+A FOSS file explorer written in GoLang for Windows and Linux that I created to replace File Explorer in windows for my workflow